louischuang/linxdot-opensource/README.md

 1. Please use the 'docker ps' to check the chirpstack service is ready.
 2. Please use the 'ps | grep lora_pkt_fwd' to see the lora_pkt_fwd is running in backend.

+## Release Note:

+   # Version 1.1.1:

+   1. Add Luci Backend admin features to manage the hotspots.
+   2. Enable WIFI AP mode on the hotspot.
+   3. Some bugs fixed.